 Content That Works on Twitter

 When it comes to popular content on Twitter, it is vital that you do not indulge in personal rants and comments too often.
-Twitter has correctly been compared to a giant chat room, and thus the best strategy to adapt, would be to talk about others, as well as relevant issues.
+Twitter has correctly been compared to a giant chat room, and thus the best strategy to adopt, would be to talk about others, as well as relevant issues.

 Developing a niche will go a long way in getting new followers.
 Depending on the type of followers you want to attract, you will need to discuss matters based on your common interests.
-These matters should also relate to you in some way, yet your tone should indicate that you are open to comments, suggestions and counter-ideas.
+These matters should also relate to you in some way, yet your tone should indicate that you are open to comments, suggestions, and counter-ideas.